 One question remained unanswered.
 As I continue to paint in books, how might I recreate for purposes of exhibition the experience of having a book in hand, open to a painted page-spread?
 I brought one of these books to a number of prominent New York art-dealers, who generously shared their suggestions.

-These prints, developed by Brilliant Graphics in Exton, Pennsylvania, recreate the feeling of a whole book, open to a single page-spread.
+These prints, developed with help from the production team at Brilliant Graphics in Exton, Pennsylvania, recreate the feeling of a whole book, open to a single page-spread.
 Some aspects of each painting is easier to read in this secondary iteration, than in its original book-form.
 For this reason, the print must not be seen as a reproduction, but as an enhancement of the original.